 - Buy an Open-Box TV: When customers return TVs and other electronics to the store, they are often sold at a discount.
 Look for an open-box section in the store, and if you don't see one, ask.
 They may have something sitting in the back that you'd be interested in.
-Also, don't hesitate to ask if they have any display models for sale.
+Don't hesitate to ask if they have any display models for sale.
 That can be another reason for a fat discount.

 - Purchase a Discounted Gift Card: If you know which store you plan to buy from, purchase a discounted gift card before you head to the store.
 Use a site like Gift Card Granny to find websites that are selling the gift card that you want at below face value.
-It's an easy way to save an additional 10 percent or more on top of whatever promotions the store is running.
+It's an easy way to save an additional 10% or more on top of whatever promotions the store is running.